Deleting or adding arrows of a bound quiver algebra and Hochschild (co)homology: Examples

 \subsection{\sf Gorenstein algebras}

-A finite dimensional $k$-algebra $B$ is \emph{Gorenstein} if the free left module $B$ is of finite injective dimension, and the injective left module $B'$, that is the dual of the free right module $B$, is of finite projective dimension, see for instance \cite{HAPPEL1991}.
-Moreover the algebra is called $n$-Gorenstein for $n$ the maximum of these numbers.
+A finite dimensional $k$-algebra $B$ is \emph{Gorenstein} if $B$ is of finite injective dimension $n_1$ as a left module, and the injective left module $B'$ is of finite projective dimension $n_2$, see for instance \cite{HAPPEL1991}.
+The algebra is called $n$-Gorenstein for $n$ the maximum of these numbers.

 Let $B=kQ/\langle R\rangle$ be a bound quiver algebra.
-If $B$ is $n$-Gorenstein, for any $x\in Q_0$, the projective dimension of $I^B_x$ and the injective dimension of $P^B_x$ is at most $n$.
+If $B$ is $n$-Gorenstein, then for any $x\in Q_0$ the projective dimension of $(xB)'$ and the injective dimension of $Bx$ is at most $n$.
 For instance selfinjective algebras are $0$-Gorenstein algebras.
-The following result is a consequence of Theorem \ref{a}.
+The following result is a consequence of Theorem \ref{cohonew}.

-\begin{prop} Let $B=kQ/\langle R\rangle$ be a bound quiver algebra which is $n$-Gorenstein.
-Let $\widehat Q$ be the quiver obtained from $Q$ by adding a finite number of new arrows, and suppose $\widehat B= k\widehat Q/\langle R\rangle_{\widehat Q}$ is finite dimensional. {For $n>0$ and $*\geq n+1$,}
+\begin{prop} Let $B=kQ/I$ be a bound quiver algebra which is $n$-Gorenstein.
+Let $\widehat Q$ be the quiver obtained from $Q$ by adding a finite number of new arrows, and suppose $\widehat B= k\widehat Q/\langle I\rangle_{\widehat Q}$ is finite dimensional.
+For $n>0$ and $*\geq n+1$,

-{while for $n=0$ - that is if $B$ is selfinjective- the isomorphism holds for $*\geq 2$.} \end{prop}
+while for $n=0$ - that is if $B$ is selfinjective- the isomorphism holds for $*\geq 2$. \end{prop}

 \begin{exam} For $m\geq 2$, let $Q$ be the following cyclic connected quiver:

 For $2\leq l<m$, let $B=kQ/\langle Q_l\rangle$, which is a selfinjective algebra.
 Let $\widehat Q$ be the quiver obtained from $Q$ by adding a finite number of arrows at pairs of vertices.
 Suppose that $\widehat B= k\widehat Q/\langle Q_l\rangle_{\widehat Q}$ is finite dimensional, that is there are no relative oriented cycles.
 For $*\geq 2$